Testing community wastewater provides information about the health of a community.

 - City of Penticton WWTP

-Important considerations when analyzing data
+Important considerations when analyzing data:

-- Surveillance data is most useful and reliable when studied over a longer period of time (for example, consistent increases in SARS-CoV-2 levels over several weeks tell us more than a single day increase).
+- Surveillance data is most useful and reliable when studied over a longer period of time (for example, consistent increases in virus levels over several weeks tell us more than a single day increase).

 - Each catchment has unique contribution sources (i.e. residential, industrial, commercial), and therefore, trends within each catchment should be evaluated individually.